 Most floor paints rely on being able to penetrate (or “wet-out”) into the concrete.
 They can flake or peel if they just sit on the surface.
 Sometimes concrete is trowelled to such a smooth, dense surface that it is not porous, so the paint could fail because it cannot be absorbed.
 The traditional way of “opening up” such hard, smooth or “power floated” surfaces are by abrading it or perhaps shot blasting, but this can often be time-consuming, messy/dusty and expensive.

-Application of Watco Powerfloat Primer is straight forward; just stir the tins of resin and curing agent, then tip each small tin into the tall outer tin and mix together using our paint mixer or a wide bladed tool such a wooden batten.
+Application of Watco Powerfloat Base Coat is straight forward; just stir the tins of resin and curing agent, then tip each small tin into the tall outer tin and mix together using our paint mixer or a wide bladed tool such a wooden batten.
 Mix it for 2–3 minutes until it is streak free and looks even in color.
-Then, just tip it all into a shallow tray and apply it using a medium pile roller (we can apply all the tools you need for the job!).
+Then, just tip it all into a shallow tray and apply it using a medium pile roller (we can supply all the tools you need for the job!).
 Use a paintbrush for cutting in around the edges.

 The primed surface can be painted with one of Watco’s range of solvent-free or water-based coatings after 16 hours, or only 3 hours if the rapid version is used.
 Allow five days for solvent-based coatings such as Concrete Floor Paint.

 TIP – To see if you need Watco Powerfloat Base Coat, pour a cupful of water onto your hard, smooth or power-floated concrete.
 If the water soaks in, it is fine to be painted.
 If the water beads up on the surface and doesn’t disappear, it shows that the concrete will not absorb the paint and Watco Powerfloat Base Coat would be strongly recommended.